-Technical and financial (incentive payment) support will be provided to growers in the Cold Spring watershed to plant additional Kernza acreage to provide perennial cover in sensitive drinking water source management areas (DWSMAs) in the region with the intent to prevent nitrate leaching to groundwater and bolster local economies.
-The incentive payment (similar to cover crop incentive payments) will hopefully encourage farmers to plant an additional 100 acres Kernza in the DWSMA.
-Results from activities 1 and 3 will be disseminated to various stakeholders including growers, concerned citizens, agencies, non-profits, businesses, and others working to protect Minnesota drinking water.
+Technical support will be provided to growers in the Cold Spring watershed to plant additional Kernza acreage to provide perennial cover in sensitive drinking water source management areas (DWSMAs) in the region with the intent to prevent nitrate leaching to groundwater and bolster local economies.
+Results from activities 1 and 2 will be disseminated to various stakeholders including growers, concerned citizens, agencies, non-profits, businesses, and others working to protect Minnesota drinking water.
 A special session on Kernza production and water quality will be held at the annual Rosholt summer field day, which attracted 100 participants in 2019.
 Dissemination and outreach will also occur through other activities supported by Pope and Stearns County SWCDs, including events focused on drinking water quality.